Vicenç Ferrer Moncho: Childhood and youth

 Vicente Ferrer was born in Barcelona, Spain, on 9 April 1920.
-In his youth he was for a while affiliated with the POUM (Workers' Party of the Marxist Unification) and at 16 he was called up by the military to serve in the Spanish Civil War.
+In his youth he was affiliated with the POUM (Workers' Party of the Marxist Unification) for a while and at 16 he was called up by the military to serve in the Spanish Civil War.
 He participated in the Battle of the Ebro (1938) and the retreat of the Republican army to France after the fall of the Catalan front.
 He was briefly interned in the Argelès-sur-Mer concentration camp.
 As he had not committed any crimes in the conflict, he opted to return to Spain and was handed over by the French authorities to Franco's Spanish authorities in Hendaya, by whom he was confined in a concentration camp located near Betanzos, Galicia, in 1939.

 He was finally released from the camp; however, he had to undertake a further two years of military service.
 On his discharge, he finished seven years in the military including the war years, his incarceration and his second spell of military service.
 In 1944 he abandoned his law studies and became a Jesuit.